Computational-Plant-Science/3D_model_traits_demo/README.md

 There are two ways to run the pipeline inside a docker container,

-One was is to build a docker based on the docker recipe file inside the Github repostoriy.
+One was is to build a docker based on the docker recipe file inside the GitHub repository.
 In our case, please follow step 1 and step 3.

 Antoher way is to download prebuild docker image directly from Docker hub.
 In our case, please follow step 2 and step 3.